YujoongKim/movie/README.md

 ## Back End

-This is an API microservice that performs saving favorite movie in the DB.
+This is an application that performs searshing popular 250 movies information saving favorite movie in the DB.
 It supports the following calls:

 ## Favorite Movies List (GET):